At ClickView we strive to transform teaching and learning experiences globally. We do this by:

 ClickView was founded in 2003 and we’ve grown in leaps and bounds since our early years.
-Now with offices in the UK and Australia, we have more than 80 staff worldwide working to make a positive impact on the education of future generations.
+We now have more than 80 staff worldwide working to make a positive impact on the education of future generations.
 Here’s how we evolved from a tech start-up into a world-leading content producer of curriculum-aligned video titles for educators and students.

 The story begins